-Tables 6 and 7 identify current program priority projects in the near and longterm, respectively.
-Near-term projects anticipated between 2020 and 2023 are shown in Table 6, while long-term projects scheduled for 2024 through 2030 are shown in Table 7.
+Tables 6 and 7 identify current program priority projects in the near and long-term, respectively.
+Near-term projects anticipated between fiscal years 2022-23 and 2024-25 are shown in Table 6, while long-term projects scheduled for fiscal years 2025-26 through 2031-32 are shown in Table 7.
 Planning work for the Grant Line and Kasson Road Improvements Study began Spring 2014 and resulted in the approval of an Environmental Impact Report in December 2018.
-Further project development focusing on discussion with Union Pacific Railroad began in spring 2019 and is expected to conclude in 2021, at which time final project design and right-of-way acquisition will begin.
+Further project development focusing on discussion with Union Pacific Railroad began in spring 2019 and is expected to conclude in 2023, at which time final project design and right-of-way acquisition will begin.

 The priority list was assembled using program guidelines previously developed to determine project priority funding.
 The project priority list has been and will continue to be reviewed and revised annually based on updated traffic data, safety measures, and available funding through other sources.
+While there is not expected to be significant changes to Table 6 in the next annual report for fiscal year 2022-23, Table 7 will be thoroughly reviewed following approval of the ongoing update.
+The project list will be adjusted accordingly to align with the newest TIMF nexus data available.